FAQ - National Identification Code (CIN) for Italian Properties

 Where can I find more details about safety device requirements?

-We hope you find this FAQ helpful.
-Thank you for being a Holidu host and for ensuring compliance with Italy's accommodation regulations.
+We hope this FAQ has been helpful in clarifying the CIN requirements for your Italian property.
+Thank you for being a Holidu host and for your commitment to compliance and guest safety.

 Do you want to contact us?